rhysd/actionlint/docs/checks.md

 [Workflow syntax][syntax-doc] defines what keys can be defined in which mapping object.
 When other keys are defined, they are simply ignored and don't affect workflow behavior.
 It means typo in keys is not detected by GitHub.

-actionlint can detect unexpected keys while parsing workflow syntax and report them as error.
+actionlint can detect unexpected keys while parsing workflow syntax and report them as an error.

 <a name="check-missing-required-duplicate-keys"></a>
 ## Missing required keys or key duplicates